Bennotsi-MTG/Doomsday-Codex/basics.md

 ### Single cantrip piles

 There are basically two variants to this pile.
-You either have a spell that draws a single card in hand ready to cast, or an Conjurer's Bauble in play.
+You either have a spell that draws a single card in hand ready to cast, or a Conjurer's Bauble in play.
 For the moment, the difference does not really matter and we'll just assume that you have a GP in hand.